 Although Wales has the power to make reimbursement decisions independently, its National Health Service (NHS) is closely aligned with England’s health service.
-Payer decisionmaker bodes in Wales represent a potential complementary, alternate route to reimbursement where a NICE decision may be delayed.
-As with the Scottish Medicines Group (SMC), Wales’s technology evaluation body is more flexible than NICE regarding timings, and the manufacturer is able to play a key role in setting appraisal timings and scope.
+Payer decision maker bodies in Wales represent a potential complementary, alternate route to reimbursement where a National Institute of Health and Care Excellence (NICE) decision may be delayed.
+As with the Scottish Medicines Group (SMC), Wales’s technology evaluation body is more flexible than NICE regarding timings, and the manufacturer plays a key role in setting appraisal timings and scope.

 Wales’s Payer Stakeholders